evkx/evkx.github.io/content/models/mercedes/eqa/eqa_250plus/_index.md

 You can choose between two sound systems for the Mercedes-EQ EQA 250+:

-- **Standard:**: Features seven speakers and delivers a maximum output of 100 watts.
+- **Standard:** Features seven speakers and delivers a maximum output of 100 watts.
-- **Advanced Soundsystem:**: Features nine speakers and delivers a maximum output of 225 watts.
+- **Advanced Soundsystem:** Features nine speakers and delivers a maximum output of 225 watts.

 Additionally, the model includes 4 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.